CrossNorm and SelfNorm for Generalization under Distribution Shifts: Experiment

 {\bf Semi-supervised training on CIFAR.} Apart from supervised training, we also evaluate CN in semi-supervised learning.
 Following state-of-the-art FixMatch \cite{sohn2020fixmatch} setting, we train a 28-2 Wide ResNet for 1024 epochs on CIFAR-10.
 The SGD optimizer applies with Nesterov momentum 0.9, learning rate 0.03, and weight decay 5e-4.
 The probability threshold to generate pseudo-labels is 0.95, and the weight for unlabeled data loss is 1.
 We sample 250 and 4,000 labeled data with random seed 1, leaving the rest as unlabeled data.
 In each experiment, we apply CrossNorm to either all data or only unlabeled data and choose the better one.
 Our experiments use the Pytorch FixMatch implementation \footnote{https://github.com/kekmodel/FixMatch-pytorch}.

-Figure \ref{fig:semi-curves} shows the semi-supervised results.
-We run FixMatch with the strong RandAugment \cite{cubuk2019randaugment} or only weak random flip and crop augmentations.
-With either FixMatch version, CN can always decrease both the clean and corruption errors, demonstrating its effectiveness in semi-supervised training.
-Especially with the help of CN, training with 250 labels even has 3\% lower corruption error than with 1000 labels, according to the right sub-figure.
+Table \ref{tb:semi-supervised} shows the semi-supervised results.
+Whether FixMatch uses only weak random flip and crop augmentations or strong RandAugment \cite{cubuk2019randaugment}, CN can always decrease both the clean and corruption errors, demonstrating its effectiveness in semi-supervised training.
+Especially with the help of CN, training with 250 labels even has 3\% lower corruption error than with 1000 labels, according to the columns 5 and 6.
 Additionally, two points are noteworthy here.
 First, we try FixMatch with only weak augmentations to simulate more general situations.
-For new domains other than natural images, humans may have the limited domain knowledge to design advanced augmentation operations.
-Fortunately, CN is domain-agnostic and easily applicable to such situations.
-Moreover, previous semi-supervised methods mainly focus on in-distribution generalization.
-Here we introduce out-of-distribution robustness as another metric for more comprehensive evaluation.
+For new areas other than natural images, humans may have the limited expertise to design advanced augmentation operations.
+Fortunately, CN is area-agnostic and easily applicable to such situations.
+Moreover, previous semi-supervised methods mainly focus on clean generalization.
+Here we introduce corruption robustness as another metric for comprehensive evaluation.